yvehchan/Allostery/Scripts/README.md

-This folder contains Jupyter notebooks used for data analysi
+This folder contains the collected data and Jupyter notebooks used for data analysis